ugognw/cookiecutter-pylibrary/README.rst

       - .. code:: python

             "yes"
       - Whether or not to initialize a Git repository using `git init`.
+This also creates an initial commit and an initial tag with the version number specified in ``cookiecutter.version``.
+        Both are pushed to the repository specified in ``cookiecutter.repo_hosting``.

     * - ``install_package``
       - .. code:: python